How Much Compensation Can I Claim For A Chest Injury?

 There are two potential heads of claim that you could receive should your chest injury compensation claim succeed.
 The first, general damages, is awarded to all successful claimants.
 This compensates you for your injuries and the pain and suffering they have caused you.

 Often, solicitors and other legal professionals will use the Judicial College Guidelines (JCG) to help them value this head of claim.
 The JCG is a document that lists guideline compensation brackets for various injuries.
-Below you can find some of the amounts listed in the 16th edition of the JCG.
+Below you can find some of the amounts listed in the 17th edition of the JCG.
+Additionally, we’ve provided a figure in the top row to show you how compensation could be awarded for multiple injuries and related expenses.
+This figure was not taken from the JCG.

 Please only use this table as a guide.